FoundationGames/Bundle-Installer/README.md

     - `"version_id" : string` - The version's ID string in the URL to the version.
     - `"sha1" : string` - The sha1 hash of the desired file in the version (viewable with Modrinth's api)
 <br/><br/>
-- Included Jar File - `"included"`, Data Object Contains:
-    - `"file_name" : string` - The filename (including extension) of a valid mod jar file in `src/main/resources`, with that jar file's extension changed from `.jar` to `.jar.mod` in order to preserve the file during build
-<br/><br/>
 - Direct URL - `"direct"`, Data Object Contains:
     - `"url" : string` - The URL to a direct download for the mod jar file.